Skull220/DDLCtVN/README.md

 Each chapter will include one choice.
 At the final chapter, your choices will decide your ending.

-Each chapter will include one choice.
-At the final chapter, your choices will decide your ending.

 >After the added chapters, is that all?

 The mod is episodic, meaning new chapters will be added semifreqently.